Cron helps Rockies end 12-game skid vs Giants with 5-3 win – KION546

 Blackmon hit his 37th leadoff home run and Brendan Rodgers added an RBI single in the first for Colorado, which stopped a three-game skid overall.

-Tyler Kinley (1-0) pitched a scoreless eighth, and Daniel Bard pitched a perfect ninth for his 10th save in 10 chances as the Rockies ended two seasons worth of frustration against San Francisco.
+Tyler Kinley (1-0) pitched a scoreless eighth, and Daniel Bard pitched a perfect ninth for his 10th save after blowing his last opportunity as the Rockies ended two seasons worth of frustration against San Francisco.
 The consecutive losses against one opponent had neared the Colorado record of 16 to Atlanta from 1993-94.

 After walking two in the second, Webb got out of trouble and used a dominant slider to shut down the Rockies through seven innings with six strikeouts.